Cavaliers Set for ACC Home Opener Monday

-CHARLOTTESVILLE, Va. – The Virginia women’s basketball team (9-3, 1-0 ACC) is set to host its ACC home opener against SMU (7-6, 0-1 ACC) on Monday (Dec.
-29).
+CHARLOTTESVILLE, Va. – The Virginia women’s basketball team (10-3, 2-0 ACC) is set to open the new year when it hosts Clemson (10-4, 1-1 ACC) on Thursday (Jan.
+1).
 Tipoff from John Paul Jones Arena is set for 7 p.m. on ACC Network Extra (ACCNX).
+Fans in attendance are encouraged to wear blue for the team’s designated “Blue Out” game.

 Tickets Available